-Migraine & Heightened Senses
+Migraine & Heightened Sensitivity to Sound

 "A school bell sounded like a dentist drill going through my ears"

 For people who are not super-sensitive to light, sound, and smell, it can be nigh on impossible to explain what it’s like to have heightened senses.
 Even when I’m feeling extremely healthy and migraine-free, I can smell a cigarette from a hundred feet away, notice that one flickering bulb in an otherwise well-lit room, and detect that high-pitched buzzing that somehow isn’t driving everyone else up the wall.